 Wrap empty boxes.
 Divide into two teams.
 Put a stack of presents across from teams.
 One person from each team goes to the pile, gets a gift and unwraps it.
 Then they go to the back of their line.
 The next person goes.
 The first team to unwrap the stack of presents wins!

 - Pin the nose on Rudolph

 - Put the hat on Santa or Frosty

 All can be done like

 Pin the tail on the donkey!

-Use white Styrofoam balls to throw into a pail or bucket.
+Use white Styrofoam balls to throw into a pail, bucket or open present box.
 The person/team that gets the most in wins.

 Provide a few different sized stockings and various sized toys.
 Encourage the children to fit the toys into the stockings.
 Have small, medium and large stockings and toys available.

 Using a large piece of heavy duty cardboard, cut a large bell shape from the center.
 Add ribbons with jingle bells attached to hang from the open middle area.
 Throw bean bags through the bell to "Ring the Bell".
 Great for hand-eye coordination and throwing skills!